MathV2official/MathV2official.github.io/README.md

 gh repo clone 3kh0/3kh0.github.io
 ```

-This project does not require any servers, for the best expericance, I suggest
-using [XAMPP](https://www.apachefriends.org/) and cloning the repo into the
-Apache Server directory at `C:\xampp\htdocs` (for windows) and set the port
-to something like 8080 and open up a browser and point to `localhost:8080`
+This project does not require any backendservers, for the best expericance, I suggest using [XAMPP](https://www.apachefriends.org/) and cloning the repo into the Apache Server directory at `C:\xampp\htdocs` (for windows) and set the port to something like 8080 and open up a browser and point to `localhost:8080`

+> **Warning**
+> Please make your you know what you are doing, you could delete your entire drive if you are not careful!

 ## License